License GuideSOC 25-2031

 Read more

-Secondary teachers renew licenses on a schedule set by their state board.
-You'll need to complete a specific number of continuing education hours each cycle.
-Required topics typically include ethics and your state's education laws.
-Check your state board's website for exact hour counts and approved courses.
+Teacher renewal requirements differ by state.
+Most states mandate a specific number of continuing education hours for each renewal cycle.
+Common required topics include ethics and state-specific laws.
+Check your state's board of education website for exact hour counts and subject areas.

 Is This For You